errbotio/errbot/docs/user_guide/setup.rst

 ------------------------------

 Errbot is written for Python 3.
 In order to run under Python 2.7 the code is run through 3to2 at install time.
-This means that while it is possible to run Err under Python 3.3+ directly from a source checkout, it is not possible to do so with Python 2.7.
+This means that while it is possible to run Errbot under Python 3.3+ directly from a source checkout, it is not possible to do so with Python 2.7.
 If you wish to develop or test with Errbot's code under 2.7, you must run::